 The process to upgrade Stardog Cluster is straightfoward; however, there are a few extra steps you should take to ensure the upgrade goes as quickly and smoothly as possible.
 Before you begin the upgrade, make sure to place the new Stardog binaries on all of the cluster nodes.

-Also make sure to note which node is the coordinator since this is the first node that will be started as part of the upgrade.
+First, note which node is the coordinator since this is the first node that will be started as part of the upgrade.

 stardog-admin cluster info will show the nodes in the cluster and which one is the coordinator.

-stardog-admin cluster stop.
 Once all nodes have stopped, backup the